wifisensing/PicoScenes-Manual/source/installation.rst

 Troubleshooting
 =================

-For quick reference, the following lists some more frequently seen errors during the installation.
+The following shows some of the most frequently seen errors and their solutions for quick reference.
 For other issues happened during the installation/update/use, you may seek :ref:`tech_support` by submitting a bug report to PicoScenes Issues Tracker.